 Every week you run without a system, you pay the same invoice — in capacity you never get back.

 If you're still copying answers between apps, still re-explaining context every session, still the human relay every decision passes through — you're running AI.
 That's a tool.
 What you want is an operating system: something the whole business runs on, with or without you in the room.
+The research backs it: same model, same task, a 6× performance gap depending on the structure around it.
+Where you put the AI decides what you get.

 Someone opens a chat, writes a sharp prompt, pastes the result into the next app.
 Every session starts from nothing.
 The AI never learns the business.
 You're still the relay every conversation routes through — and the gains leave the day that person does.